John Wentz House

-The John Wentz House is an historic American home that is located on Emmitsburg Road (U.S. Route 15), East Fallowfield Township, Chester County, Pennsylvania.
+The John Wentz House is an historic home that is located on Emmitsburg Road (U.S. Route 15), East Fallowfield Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built circa 1793, this historic structure is a two-story, four-bay, stuccoed, stone, vernacular Federal-style dwelling.
 It has a gable roof and a wraparound verandah.
 Also located on the property are a contributing barn and spring house.

-It was added to the National Register of Historic Places in 1985.